chestNutLsj/senjl-quartz-space/content/1-Theory/1-ProgramLanguage/Python/Code_Review/Profile/Profile-Get-Started.md

 ## Introduction to the profilers

 `cProfile` and `profile` provide _deterministic profiling_ of Python programs.
 A _profile_ is a set of statistics that describes how often and for how long various parts of the program executed.
-These statistics can be formatted into reports via the [[#_class_ pstats.Stats (_*filenames or profile_, _stream=sys. stdout_)|pstats]] module.
+These statistics can be formatted into reports via the [[#_class_ pstats.Stats|pstats]] module.

 The Python standard library provides two different implementations of the same profiling interface:

-1.  [`cProfile`]( #module -cProfile "cProfile") is recommended for most users; it’s a C extension with reasonable overhead that makes it suitable for profiling long-running programs.
+1. `cProfile` is recommended for most users; it’s a C extension with reasonable overhead that makes it suitable for profiling long-running programs.
 Based on `lsprof`, contributed by Brett Rosen and Ted Czotter.

-2.  [`profile`]( #module -profile "profile: Python source profiler."), a pure Python module whose interface is imitated by [`cProfile`]( #module -cProfile "cProfile"), but which adds significant overhead to profiled programs.
+2. `profile`, a pure Python module whose interface is imitated by `cProfile`, but which adds significant overhead to profiled programs.
 If you’re trying to extend the profiler in some way, the task might be easier with this module.
 Originally designed and written by Jim Roskind.

 >[!note]
 >The profiler modules are designed to provide an execution profile for a given program, not for benchmarking purposes (for that, there is [`timeit`]( https://docs.python.org/3/library/timeit.html#module-timeit "timeit: Measure the execution time of small code snippets.") for reasonably accurate results).
 This particularly applies to benchmarking Python code against C code: the profilers introduce overhead for Python code, but not for C-level functions, and so the C code would seem faster than any Python one.